hugojosefson/isolate-in-docker/README.md

 # isolate-in-docker

-Wrapper script for running Node.js, Heroku CLI in isolation, where they only have access to current directory.
+Wrapper script for running Node.js, Heroku CLI, AWS CLI or WebStorm in isolation, where they only have access to current directory.

-Lets you keep Node.js and Heroku CLI uninstalled in your main environment, to limit your exposure to any malware that may be hosted on for example `npmjs.com`.
+Lets you keep those tools uninstalled in your main environment, to limit your exposure to any malware that may be hosted on for example `npmjs.com`.

 ## Install